Feature #418: === Configuration & Build ===

 - Should we include also test for memory leakages, memory allocations/deallocations.

 For the moment, before every release we check for leakages (and unnecessary allocation/deallocations) using valgrind and MacOS/Insturment.

-#1 Updated by jmfisher about 4 years ago
+#1 Updated by jmfisher over 4 years ago

 I have added a Python script Tests/PerformanceTests/test_performance.py which reproduces the functionality of App/TestPerformance.
 It has no dependencies other than libBornAgain + standard Python modules.
 Have not tested outside of Linux environment -- possibly needs to be modified for platform independence.

-#2 Updated by jmfisher about 4 years ago
+#2 Updated by jmfisher over 4 years ago

 - Status changed from Sprint to Resolved